Kibbutz: Gender equality

+The sociologist Arnold W. Green argues that all this may be an illustrative example of a more general tendency:The phenomenon is worldwide: women are concentrated in fields which require, singly or in combination, housewifely skills, patience and routine, manual dexterity, sex appeal, contact with children.
+The generalization holds for the Israeli kibbutz, with its established ideal of sexual equality.
+A “regression” to a separation of “women’s work” from “men’s work” occurred in the division of labor, to a state of affairs which parallels that elsewhere.
+The kibbutz is dominated by males and traditional male attitudes, on balance to the content of both sexes.

 Social life

+The dining hall as social centre

 Along with property and ideology, social lives were also held in common.
 As an example, most kibbutz dining halls exclusively utilized benches, not as an issue of cost or convenience, but because benches were construed as another way of expressing communal values.
 In the beginning, some kibbutzim husbands and wives were discouraged from sitting together, as marriage was an expressed form of exclusivity.

-In The Kibbutz Community and Nation Building, Paula Rayman reports that Kibbutz Har refused to buy teakettles for its members in the 1950s; the issue being not the cost but that couples owning teakettles would mean more time spent together in their apartments, rather than with the community in the dining hall.
+In The Kibbutz Community and Nation Building, Paula Rayman reports that Kibbutz Har refused to buy teakettles for its members in the 1950s; the issue being not the cost, but that couples owning teakettles would mean more time spent together in their apartments, rather than with the community in the dining hall.

+Private property

 In the beginning, members were not allowed individual items, like teakettles and everything was strictly communal.
 Starting around the 1950s and 1960s, people were entitled to individual property, like teakettles, books, radios etc. According to Criden and Gelb "The equality problem only becomes serious when there are gross deviations from basic principles".
 Having a few books was fine, but having a private car was unacceptable.
 Items like cars were communally owned and had to be requested in advance by members or used for work related duties.

 Communal life proved hard for some.
 Every kibbutz saw some new members quit after a few years.
 Since kibbutzniks had no individual bank accounts, any purchase not made at the kibbutz canteen had to be approved by a committee, a potentially humiliating and time-wasting experience.

+Free-loaders; lack of privacy

 Kibbutzim also had their share of members who were not hard workers, or who abused common property; there would always be resentment against these "parasites".
 Although according to Criden and Gelb, the vast majority of people on kibbutzim are not free-loaders.
 They state that their chief weapon against free-loaders is public opinion.
 People who do not pull their own weight in the community are frowned upon and their opinions are not taken seriously by the community and they are not given any responsibility.

 Finally, kibbutzim, as small, isolated communities, tended to be places of gossip, exacerbated by lack of privacy and the regimented work and leisure schedules.